OpenEvalProject/evals/manuscripts/elife-10989/v2/manuscript.md

 ## Results

-## Existing approaches
+### Existing approaches

-We illustrate the classical approaches to analyzing neural activity data from higher-order areas in
+We illustrate the classical approaches to analyzing neural activity data from higher-order areas in Figure 1.
+To be specific, we consider recordings from the prefrontal cortex (PFC) of monkeys performing a somatosensory working memory task (Romo et al., 1999; Brody et al., 2003).
+In this task, monkeys were required to discriminate two vibratory stimuli presented to the fingertip.
+The stimuli F1 and F2 were separated by a 3 s delay, and the monkeys had to report which stimulus had a higher frequency by pressing one of the two available buttons (Figure 1a).

 ![Figure 1.](https://cdn.elifesciences.org/articles/10989/elife-10989-fig1-v2.jpg)

-**Figure 1.:** Romo et al., 1999).(a) Cartoon of the paradigm, adapted from Romo and Salinas (2003).
-Legend shows 12 experimental conditions. (b) Average per-condition firing rates (PSTHs) for four exemplary neurons out of .
-Colors refer to stimulus frequencies F1 and line styles (dashed/solid) refer to decision, see legend in (N=832a). (c) Fraction of cells, significantly (, two-way ANOVA) tuned to stimulus and decision at each time point. (p<0.05d) Left: Distribution of stimulus tuning effect sizes across neural population at F1 period (black arrow in c).
+**Figure 1.:** (a) Cartoon of the paradigm, adapted from Romo and Salinas (2003).
+Legend shows 12 experimental conditions. (b) Average per-condition firing rates (PSTHs) for four exemplary neurons out of $N=832$.
+Colors refer to stimulus frequencies F1 and line styles (dashed/solid) refer to decision, see legend in (a). (c) Fraction of cells, significantly ($p<0.05$, two-way ANOVA) tuned to stimulus and decision at each time point. (d) Left: Distribution of stimulus tuning effect sizes across neural population at F1 period (black arrow in c).
 Significantly tuned neurons are shown in dark gray.
 Right: Same for decision at F2 period (gray arrow in c). (e) The average of zero-centered PSTHs over all significantly tuned neurons (for neurons with negative effect size, the sign of PSTHs was flipped).
-Arrows mark time-points that were used to select the significant cells. (f) Fraction of cells, significantly (, linear regression) tuned to stimulus and decision at each time point. (p<0.05g) Distribution of regression coefficients of neural firing rates to stimulus (during F1 period) and decision (during F2 period). (h) Stimulus and decision components produced by the method of Mante et al. (2013).
-Briefly, neural PSTHs are weighted by the regression coefficients. (i) Fraction of variance captured by the first 20 principal components. (j) Distributions of weights used to produce the first six principal components (weights are elements of the eigenvectors of the  covariance matrix).
-(N×Nk) First six principal components (projections of the full data onto the eigenvector directions).DOI: http://dx.doi.org/10.7554/eLife.10989.003
+Arrows mark time-points that were used to select the significant cells. (f) Fraction of cells, significantly ($p<0.05$, linear regression) tuned to stimulus and decision at each time point. (g) Distribution of regression coefficients of neural firing rates to stimulus (during F1 period) and decision (during F2 period). (h) Stimulus and decision components produced by the method of Mante et al. (2013).
+Briefly, neural PSTHs are weighted by the regression coefficients. (i) Fraction of variance captured by the first 20 principal components. (j) Distributions of weights used to produce the first six principal components (weights are elements of the eigenvectors of the $N\timesN$ covariance matrix). (k) First six principal components (projections of the full data onto the eigenvector directions).

 When we focus on the neural representation of the stimulus F1 and the decision, we have to take 12 experimental conditions into account (six possible values of F1 and two possible decisions).
 For each of these conditions, we can average each neuron’s spike trains over trials and then smooth the resulting time series in order to estimate the neuron’s time-dependent firing rate (also known as peri-stimulus time histogram or PSTH).
 We find that the PSTHs of many neurons are tuned to the stimulus F1, the decision, or both (Figure 1b; so-called mixed selectivity), and different neurons generally show different tuning.
-Our goal is to characterize and summarize the tuning of all N recorded neurons.
+Our goal is to characterize and summarize the tuning of all $N$ recorded neurons.

 The most standard and widespread approach is to resort to a statistical test (e.g. a two-way analysis of variance or ANOVA), in order to check whether the firing rate of a neuron depends significantly on the frequency F1 or on the monkey’s decision.
-Such a test can be run for each neuron and each time point, in which case the population tuning over time is often summarized as the fraction of cells significantly tuned to stimulus or decision at each time point (p<0.05, Figure 1c).
+Such a test can be run for each neuron and each time point, in which case the population tuning over time is often summarized as the fraction of cells significantly tuned to stimulus or decision at each time point ($p<0.05$, Figure 1c).
 In addition to providing such a 'summary statistics', this approach is also used to directly visualize the population activity.
 For that purpose, one selects the subset of neurons significantly tuned to stimulus or decision (e.g. by focusing on a particular time point, Figure 1d) and then averages their PSTHs.
 The resulting 'population average' is shown in Figure 1e, where we also took the sign of the effect size into account.
 The population average is generally thought to demonstrate the 'most typical' firing pattern among the cells encoding the corresponding parameter.
 Importantly, this method yields one single population average or 'component' for each parameter.
-Each such component can be understood as a linear combination (or a linear readout) of the individual PSTHs, with all Ns significant neurons for a parameter having the same weights  ± 1/Ns and all others having weight zero.
+Each such component can be understood as a linear combination (or a linear readout) of the individual PSTHs, with all $N_{s}$ significant neurons for a parameter having the same weights $± 1/N_{s}$ and all others having weight zero.

 In a related approach, the firing rates of each neuron at each time point are linearly regressed on stimulus and decision (Figure 1f) (Brody et al., 2003).
-Mante et al. (2013) suggested to use the regression coefficients of all N neurons (Figure 1g) as weights to form linear combinations of PSTHs representing stimulus and decision tuning (Figure 1h).
+Mante et al. (2013) suggested to use the regression coefficients of all $N$ neurons (Figure 1g) as weights to form linear combinations of PSTHs representing stimulus and decision tuning (Figure 1h).
 This approach, which the authors call 'targeted dimensionality reduction' (TDR), also yields one component per task parameter: in our example, we obtain one component for the stimulus and one for the decision (Figure 1h; see Materials and methods for details).

 Both of these approaches are supervised, meaning that they are informed by the task parameters.
 At the same time, they do not seek to faithfully represent the whole dataset and are prone to losing some information about the neural activities.
 Indeed, the two components from Figure 1e explain only 23% of the total variance of the population firing rates and the two components from Figure 1h explain only 22% (see Materials and methods).
 Consequently, a naive observer would not be able to infer from the components what the original neural activities looked like.